 According to recent research by New York University’s College of Dentistry and Weill Cornell Medicine, gum disease could lead to an increase in the likelihood of developing Alzheimer’s disease.1

 While doctors are still learning more about Alzheimer’s and its causes every day, they have identified two key warning signs that show the disease could be developing in a patient.
-The first is when microscopic compounds called amyloid beta proteins start clumping together to form a kind of plaque in the spinal fluid.
+The first is when microscopic compounds called amyloid-beta proteins start clumping together to form a kind of plaque in the spinal fluid.
 These clumps can start to interfere with the billions of messages2 your brain is sending every second.

-The second issue occurs when a second compound called tau proteins start to build up in the brain’s neurons and form tangles.
+The second issue occurs when a second compound called tau proteins starts to build up in the brain’s neurons and form tangles.
 Again, this interferes with the brain’s ability to communicate.
 Each of these problems leads to brain cell death and, ultimately, a loss of cognitive ability.

 Gum disease is caused by an imbalance of oral bacteria.
 Your mouth is home to both “good” bacteria that protect your mouth and keep it healthy, as well as “bad” bacteria that cause inflammation.
 When the gums become infected, it can cause pockets of bone loss to form between the gums and teeth, which then can become infected with even more bacteria.
 Gum disease has already been linked to a number of other serious health concerns; including cardiovascular disease, heart attack, stroke, diabetes, and even cancer.